william-dawson/IdempotentSubMatrix/ReadMe.md

 ## Usage

-Modify the the variables at the top of the makefile, and type make in the base directory.
+Modify the the variables at the top of the `make.inc` file, and type make in the base directory.
 The variable `${NTPolyPath}` may be specified as an environment variable, and it should point to the Build directory of NTPoly.